bentoml/bentoctl/README.md

 <br>

-`bentoctl` is a CLI tool for deploying your machine-learning models to any cloud platforms and serving predictions via REST APIs.
-It is built on top of [BentoML: the unified model serving framework](https://github.com/bentoml/BentoML), and makes it easy to bring any BentoML packaged model to production.
+`bentoctl` is a CLI tool for deploying your machine-learning models to any cloud platforms.
+It built on top of [BentoML: the unified model serving framework](https://github.com/bentoml/BentoML), and makes it easy to bring any BentoML packaged model to production.

 👉 [Pop into our Slack community!](https://l.linklyhq.com/l/ktPp) We're happy to help with any issue you face or even just to meet you and hear what you're working on :)